Black Realities in Canada Livestream

 Charles Officer is an actor, screenwriter and director based in Toronto.

 Many of Officer’s films explore inequality, racism and Black experiences in Canada, especially in Toronto.
 His first feature film, Nurse.Fighter.Boy, premiered at the Toronto International Film Festival and was nominated for 10 Genies.
 Charles’ films include the documentaries Mighty Jerome, The Skin We’re In and Unarmed Verses.
 Most recently, he directed the crime thriller Akilla’s Escape.
 In addition to directing numerous television shows and short films, he has also appeared as an actor on screen and stage.

 Officer originally studied visual art and worked as a graphic designer and a professional hockey player in the U.K. before entering the Canadian film industry.

-Garvia Bailey brings over 20 years of experience to her work as an event moderator, interviewer, arts journalist, broadcaster, producer, and storyteller.
+Garvia Bailey is an event moderator, interviewer, arts journalist, broadcaster, producer, and storyteller.

-Bailey has helped shape a number of eminent CBC Radio and Television programmes, including Big City Small World, Metro Morning, Canada Live, and The National, to name a few.
+With over 20 years of experience, Bailey has helped shape a number of eminent CBC Radio and Television programmes, including Big City Small World, Metro Morning, and The National.
 She is a regular host and moderator for the Toronto Public Library, Hot Docs, and TOLive.
-With a background hosting 91.1 JazzFM’s Good Morning, Toronto, Bailey has since co-founded Jazzcast.ca, a community-driven platform that brings music and the colourful stories of musicians to life for jazz enthusiasts.
+With a background hosting 91.1 JazzFM’s Good Morning, Toronto, Bailey co-founded Jazzcast.ca, a community-driven platform dedicated to jazz enthusiasts.

-In 2020, Bailey was the 2020 RTNDA Co-Award Winner for opinion writing for her piece, “The Truth Is: I Don’t Want to Hear Your Blackface Confessions” published in The Huffington Post.
-She continues to work on various projects with the award winning multi-media production company Pop Sandbox as a writer and producer.
+Bailey was the 2020 RTNDA Co-Award Winner for opinion writing for her piece, “The Truth Is: I Don’t Want to Hear Your Blackface Confessions” published in The Huffington Post.